Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

   :width: 800
   :alt: Alternative text

-These graph drawings clearly demonstrate the communities within this model.
-We can see how there is only one edge between the two communities, and many more edges within each community.
-This is an ideal situation for breaking a model into separate communities, since there is little connectivity between the communities.
+These graph drawings very clearly demonstrate the communities within this model.
+We can see how there is only one edge between the two communities and many more edges within each community.
+This is an ideal situation for breaking a model into separate communities since there is little connectivity between the communities.
 Also, note that we can provide a community map to draw the model graph, and this will be reflected in the way the nodes are colored as well as in the graph title (as seen in the figure on the left).